AlexandrHoroshih/html-renderilka-proof-of-concept/README.md

 accept data to put into the template and returns html string of hero-banner with e.g. specific title.
 And Sitecore CMS has support for accepting renderings from other sources via "Url Rendering" As a framework for components in this project i decided to go with Svelte - because it is an "disappearing framework" and has server-side html string rendering feature built-in.

+Pros of this approach:
+- completely separated frontend code from cms backend
+- it is actually two separated apps now, so there is contact layer and thanks to that it is a lot harder to write heavily bounded code which is hard to refactor
+- since it is bases on svelte - frontend DX will be a lot better now
+- it is not tied to sitecore or any other cms and can be used to render html parts anywhere

+Cons:
+- big feature of Sitecore is Expirence Editor which is like WYSIWIG editor, but for whole website pages: will it be possibe to use "Url rendering" of sitecore with expirence editor WYSIWIG - is a big question and need to be researched